withastro/astro/docs/src/pages/guides/imports.md

 - Markdown (`.md`)
 - WASM (`.wasm`)

-Any files in your `public/` directory are copied into the final build, untouched by Snowpack or Astro.
+Any files in your `public/` directory are copied into the final build, untouched by Vite or Astro.
 The following applies to files in your `src/` directory, which Astro is ultimately responsible for.

 ## JavaScript & ESM